wp-plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.5.0 =

+* Updated French Translation
+* Fixed issue with multiple-savings of post meta data
+* Added #displayname# template tag.
+* Deprecated support for WordPress versions before 3.0.6.
+* Updated to Twitter API endpoint version 1.1
+* Updated: t.co URLs are now 20 characters.
+(Were 19.)
+* Change: length of any prepended or appended text is included in character counts.
+* Bug fix: Prepend/Append fields not stripped.
+* Bug fix: undefined variable when Tweeting links
+* Bug fix: truncating of Tweets when no URL shortcode is included.
+* Bug fix: Post had to have a successful previous tweet in order to display failed tweets.
+* Bug fix: if your Twitter application has read/write/dm capabilities, will no longer claim you don't have read/write caps.
+* Improved information in failed tweet listing
+* Clear admin message immediately when clearing errors.
+* Change: test type for default Tweet is positive test if Tweets should be posted by default; negative if not.
+* Verified: WP 3.5 compatibility.

 = 2.4.13 =